 - Abstract: The paper addresses the task scheduling and path planning problem for a team of cooperating vehicles performing autonomous deliveries in urban environments.
 The cooperating team comprises two vehicles with complementary capabilities, a truck restricted to travel along a street network, and a quadrotor micro-aerial vehicle of capacity one that can be deployed from the truck to perform deliveries.
 The problem is formulated as an optimal path planning problem on a graph and the goal is to find the shortest cooperative route enabling the quadrotor to deliver items at all requested locations.
 The problem is shown to be NP-hard.
 A solution is then proposed using a novel reduction to the Generalized Traveling Salesman Problem, for which well-established heuristic solvers exist.
 The heterogeneous delivery problem contains as a special case the problem of scheduling deliveries from multiple static warehouses.
 They propose two additional algorithms, based on enumeration and a reduction to the traveling salesman problem, for this special case.
 Simulation results compare the performance of the presented algorithms and demonstrate examples of delivery route computations over real urban street maps

-nasa, NTU, i2r robotics, social robot, police robot, autonomous robot, autonomous bus, autonomous vehicle, AV, healthcare robot, research, science, urban science, artificial intelligence, singapore
+nasa, NTU, i2r robotics, social robot, police robot, autonomous robot, autonomous bus, autonomous vehicle, AV, healthcare robot, research, science, urban science, artificial intelligence, review, singapore

 #AI #AV #robot #robotics #drone #i2r #singapore

 Jun Long Experience in Robotics

 Jun Long researched in autonomous robot during his university and polytechnic studies.
 He led his teams in wining competitive awards for the semi-autonomous robots his team built from scratch.